6doworld/discourse-6dc-tipper/README.md

 ## Daily, Hourly and Minute-based Limitations
 You can set limitations for how often users can tip every day, hour and minute.
 If you would prefer to remove the cap you can enter `0` or `false`.
 Each limitation is applied in the order that appears on the admin panel.
 ![Daily, Hourly and Minute-based Limitations](https://github.com/waqaarali/discourse-6dc-tipper/assets/109590536/134a3269-a252-4ed8-997b-4d5cadab026d.
 "Daily, Hourly and Minute-based Limitations")

+## Credit
+- https://github.com/spruceid/discourse-siwe-auth - (Used as Web3 Wallet authentication)

+## License

+This project is licensed under Apache 2.0.